borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 The text above suggests that more ${entity1} causes ${adverb} ${entity2}.
 Explain why in fewer than ten words.
 ```

-One design question I had was whether to show explanations at all, and how to best show them.
-The diagrams I generated initially did not have explanation at all, but I found it very mysterious why the system produced the connections that it did.
+One design question for me was whether to show explanations at all and if so, how to best show them.
+The diagrams I generated initially did not have explanation, but I found it very mysterious why the system produced the connections that it did.
 When I added explanations, I initially added them as comments in the causal loop diagram's markup language.
-This was a good step, but the UX of this was sub-par.
-Explanations were not in the graph itself and it took a lot of effort to try to find them.
+This was step in the right direction, but resulted in sub-par UX.
+Because explanations were not inline in the graph itself, it took a lot of effort to try to find them.

 Ultimately I decided that the best thing would be to show explanations as edge labels.
-This is a bit of a departure from the usual causal loop diagram conventions, but it makes the diagram way clearer.
+This is a bit of a departure from the usual causal loop diagram conventions, but it helps make the diagram standalone.
 To generate these, I needed to compress the results significantly, and I found that "fewer than N words" was a really effective way to tune the results.
 Then, with a bit of additional wizardry to ensure that the explanations wrapped every ~30 chars, we were off to the races.

 ### Rendering causal loop diagrams (Steps 5-6)
 I used [mermaid.js](https://mermaid.live/) to render the causal loop diagram because of its convenient markup.
 This lends itself well to being easily generated, and also edited without any need for WYSIWYG tools.